Last updated: 22 April 2020

 The Western Australian Government has also announced a relief package which may assist businesses that employ staff.

-3. Contact your bank
+3. Contact your bank and insurer

 A new loan deferral arrangement for small business owners is now in place.
 Contact your bank or financial lender to discuss this arrangement.
 We also recommend talking to your bank’s hardship team if you would like to discuss the options available if you need relief from any personal mortgages or loans.
 Visit the Australian Banking Association website for a list of hardship contacts for each bank.